-When asked about the benefits of worshipping Matajis (Mother Goddesses), Param Pujya Dadashri explained that Matajis are celestial beings who represent the naturalness of prakruti (non-self complex of mind, speech, and body).
-From their worship, prakrut (non-self, relative) energies arise, and one’s sahajata (naturalness) increases.
+Matajis or Mother Goddesses are celestial beings who represent the naturalness of prakruti (non-Self complex of mind, speech, and body).
+When asked about the benefits of worshipping Matajis, Param Pujya Dadashri explained that from their worship, prakrut (non-Self, relative) energies arise, as a result of which one’s sahajata (naturalness) increases.

 He elaborated, “Mataji is in the form of energy.
-Mataji is spiritual energy.
-She is an avatar (embodiment) of energy that one attains when ekagrata (unified concentration in mind, speech and body) occurs.
+Mother Goddess is spiritual energy.
+She is an embodiment of energy that one attains when ekagrata (unified concentration in mind, speech and body) occurs.
 She provides you with prakrut energy; your prakrut energies arise by worshipping Her.”

 Param Pujya Dadashri further described the benefits of Mataji’s grace.
-In addition to the prakruti becoming sahaj (natural), He explained that the worship of Matajis results in shanti (peace), happiness, and relief from worldly obstacles.
+In addition to the prakruti becoming sahaj (natural), He explained that Goddess worship results in shanti (peace), happiness, and relief from worldly obstacles.

 He said, “While Matajis do not destroy your demerit karmas, they do give you prakrut energies.
 This is because the body-complex represents energy of the prakruti and Mataji is a powerful celestial deity of prakruti.
 For these reasons, one should do a lot of bhakti (devotional activity) of Mataji.”

-When asked the reason to worship Mataji in the form of murtis (idols), Param Pujya Dadashri explained, “Because people are not aware that this energy lies within them, it has to be worshipped symbolically.”
+When asked the reason why we should worship Goddesses in the form of murtis (idols), Param Pujya Dadashri explained, “Because people are not aware that this energy lies within them, it has to be worshipped symbolically.”

-Param Pujya Dadashri firmly affirmed that the worship of Amba Mataji benefits both those leading worldly lives, and those on the path of moksha (liberation from the cycle of birth and death).
+Param Pujya Dadashri firmly affirmed that the worship of Ambe Maa benefits both those leading worldly lives, and those on the path of moksha (liberation from the cycle of birth and death).

-For those leading worldly lives, He explained, “Amba Mataji's worship helps because the physical body is prakrutik energy and Mataji is the Goddess of prakruti.
+For those leading worldly lives, He explained that, “Amba Mataji's worship helps because the physical body is prakrutik energy and She is the Goddess of prakruti.
 One's prakruti will remain good, which is why one should worship Mataji.
 Everything becomes better through Her grace.”

-Param Pujya Dadashri concluded that the, “Atma (the Self) becomes sahaj when the prakruti becomes sahaj.
+Param Pujya Dadashri concluded, “Atma (the Self) becomes sahaj when the prakruti becomes sahaj.
 If either moves towards spontaneity, they both become sahaj.
 This is the reward for worshipping Mataji!”

 In Sanskrit, Padmavati Devi is translated as "Divine Mother who emerged from a lotus.”